Use VoiceOver hot spots on Mac

-To set a hot spot for an item, press VO-Shift-[hot spot number].
+Set a hot spot for an item: Press VO-Shift-[hot spot number].
 If the hot spot’s already being used for an item, the new item replaces the existing one.

-To jump to a hot spot, press VO-[hot spot number].
+Jump to a hot spot: Press VO-[hot spot number].

 You can also use the Hot Spot Chooser.
 To display it, press VO-Shift-X.

-To hear a description of a hot spot, press VO-Command-[hot spot number].
+Hear a description of a hot spot: Press VO-Command-[hot spot number].

-To hear value changes in a hot spot, press VO-Command-Shift-[hot spot number].
+Hear value changes in a hot spot: Press VO-Command-Shift-[hot spot number].
 To stop hearing VoiceOver announce when the item’s value changes, press the command again.

-To remove a hot spot, press VO-[hot spot number] to jump to the hot spot, then press VO-Shift-[hot spot number].
+Remove a hot spot: Press VO-[hot spot number] to jump to the hot spot, then press VO-Shift-[hot spot number].

 You can use VoiceOver Utility to assign hot spot commands to keys or gestures.